PseudoSkull/index_migrator/README.md

 * pages_to_insert - Insert pages to insert, as numbers, in array format.
 * pages_to_delete - Insert pages that need to be removed.

+(A sample json file is provided in the repository, as an example of a working one.)

 Then, in your command line, move to the downloaded folder in your local system and run the file in your command line:

 ```python3 migrate.py```